mikejacobson/mikejacobson/README.md

 #### 2. Directive with the toggle buttons created programmatically using Renderer
 https://github.com/mikejacobson/primeng-calendar-mode-toggle-directive-using-renderer

-#### 3. Component defining the buttons and using [CDK Portal](https://material.angular.io/cdk/portal/overview) to portal them into the Calendar (mostly just to try out CDK Portal)
+#### 3. Component defining the buttons and using [CDK Portal](https://material.angular.io/cdk/portal/overview) to portal them into the Calendar (mostly just to play with CDK Portal)
 https://github.com/mikejacobson/primeng-calendar-mode-toggle-component-using-cdk-portal

 <br>